aspose-gis/Aspose.GIS-Documentation/net/showcases/conversion/csv-to-gdb/_index.md

 weight: 70
 ---

-Use the Aspose.GIS for .NET library to convert CSV to GDB file fromat.
+Use the Aspose.GIS for .NET library to convert CSV to GDB file format.

 ## **Live Example**